Supreme Eiye Confraternity: Criminal activities

-Although formed as a student group, the BBC reports that it has become a crime group, with many members committing violence and crimes in Nigeria and abroad, including drug trafficking, passport forgery, and sex trafficking.
-The Guardian has called it a "secret cult".
-The Police Campaign Against Cultism and Other Vices of Nigeria Police Force calls the Supreme Aiye Confraternity a "dangerous and unlawful group".
+Although formed as a student group, the BBC and the United Nations Office on Drugs and Crime report that it has become a criminal organization, with many members committing violence and crimes in Nigeria and abroad, including drug trafficking, passport forgery, money laundering, and sex trafficking.
+The criminal activities of local Eiye Confraternity cells vary according to capability.

+The Guardian has called the SEC a "secret cult".
+The Police Campaign Against Cultism and Other Vices of the Nigeria Police Force calls it a "dangerous and unlawful group".